-

 Pigeon Island | Wāwāhi Waka is located at the northern end of Lake Whakatipu off the Glenorchy-Queenstown Road.

 You will need privately owned water transport to access the hut.
-There is a jetty on the mainland and the island for public use.
-Beach landings are also permitted.
+Beach landings are permitted.

 Please leave vehicles in carpark on mainland as opposed to the launch point at Lake Face Creek.